rebaderbs/study-up/README.md

 ## Portfolio Project #2:
 *(required to choose a random prompt via Sharpen)*
-### Design an employee scheduling flow for a shop in your hometown.
+### Design a study partner request flow for a local school.
-#### I chose Rouge Floral Design, an actual business that I worked for last year.
 #### This portfolio project is specifically for creating a responsive website using Adobe XD, however the course no longer offers a Student plan of Adobe XD, so they are suggesting Figma as an alternative

 Process: